 Croatia & Montenegro Multi-Sport Vacation

 An adventurer’s version of the Riviera awaits.
-The O.A.R.S.
-Croatia & Montenegro Multi-Sport begins by discovering Lopud Island off the coast of Croatia in the Adriatic Sea.
+The OARS Croatia & Montenegro Multi-Sport begins by discovering Lopud Island off the coast of Croatia in the Adriatic Sea.
 Bask in the sun, swim, snorkel and paddle through this blue water paradise.
 Then, soak in the rich culture of Croatia at Trsteno’s Aboretum—the oldest Renaissance garden in Dalmatia.
 Continuing our way down to Montenegro we’ll stop en route to the highlands for a hike at The Walled City of Kotor.
 For the remainder of the trip we take in the area’s many architectural treasures influenced by the Greeks and Romans, as well as its natural treasures like the Bay of Kotor, one of the most deeply indented portions of the Adriatic coast, sometimes called the southernmost fjord in Europe.
 Your journey ends with rafting the final 11 miles of the Tara River—one of the last wild rivers in Europe.
-This eight-day adventure is perfect for travelers who want an adventurous coastal vacation in an off-the-beaten path European locale.
+This nine-day adventure is perfect for travelers who want an adventurous coastal vacation in an off-the-beaten path European locale.

 The Dalmatian Coast and Dubrovnik: The Pearl of the Adriatic